everitt257/Unfinished/Report_Planning.md

 The `RefSpeed` defines each target waypoint's speed without the inteference of traffic.
 The `STOP_LINE` acts as a cutoff region where the vehicle must be absolutely stopped when seen red light.

-The `BufferTime` defines *something that needs to addressed later*.
+The `BufferTime` defines a stale time for the vehicle to react to traffic light.

-## Localize and Follow Waypoints
+## Future Waypoints

 In side the `loop`, the waypoint_update node will continusly fetch an index from the `/base_waypoints` topic that is closely related the current position of the vehicle.